 In summary, our school development cycle follows five steps:

 The School Development Plan (SDP)

-The King’s school development plan is divided into six key areas.
+The King’s school development plan is divided into seven key areas.
 We believe that asking what we want to achieve in each of these key areas is crucial to our continuous school improvement journey.
-The six key areas are:
+The seven key areas are:

 Teaching and Learning:

 Third, teaching and learning is recognised as the core business of school life and delivers an unwavering and focus on creating for our students learning experiences that will last a lifetime.
 The strategic area of teaching and learning will nurture exceptional professional development for staff; informed by research, in order to reduce the variation in the quality of teaching and learning so that it is a consistently outstanding experience for all learners.